leandromet/enviroment_data_training/README.md

 - Listen and amplify
 - Correct and enhance

+# Part 02 - More tools and deeper toughts

 ## Open Data -Sources and formats
 ## Scientific collection and biodiversity network